 An IT project manager will generally manage IT projects involving developing software, implementing a network, or upgrading a business’s entire IT system.
 In some cases, a project manager will report directly to an IT project manager for IT projects.

-IT managers must know hardware, software, networking, infrastructure, data, and network security.
-Therefore, the most significant difference between the two types of project managers is the IT project manager’s depth and breadth of IT knowledge.
+must know hardware, software, networking, infrastructure, data, and network security.
+Therefore, the most significant difference between the two types of project managers is the IT project manager’s depth and breadth of IT knowledge

 These Roles During the IT Project